 Yes No

 If the answer is “Yes”, please list any agreements or arrangement in force with other States.
+[Sudan: modify question to reference identifying the principles or legislation]

 Are there any agreements or arrangements in force with other States that enable the sharing of proceeds of crime with those States (art.
 14, para.
 3 (b))?